Where is the Mental Health Services Centre?

 How do I make an appointment?

-If you would like to make an appointment, please telephone the office on 02 647 67 80, Monday to Friday, between 10h00 and 16h00 (July and August 10h00 to 13h00).
+If you would like to make an appointment, please telephone the office on 02 647 67 80.
+Currently, the telephone lines are open from 10h00 to 13h00, Monday to Friday.
 Your call will be answered by one of our office volunteers.
 Wherever possible, we ask all clients to contact the office by telephone in the first instance.
 Subsequent correspondence can be conducted by email if more convenient.
 When an appointment is offered, you will be requested to confirm back to the Co-ordinator and the Therapist, within 48 hours.
 Kindly ensure you reply to all.

 How soon would I get an appointment?